itsRajat/integrations-challenge/findings/README.md

   This kinda overwhelmed me, as I'd never worked with TypeScript before & the code seemed fairly challenging for me to understand, as I was accustomed to regular JavaScript & Front-end side in general.
 So I decided to come back to this later.

-- I started studying Paypal API's, especially the server API calls (https://developer.paypal.com/docs/business/checkout/server-side-api-calls/#server-side-api-calls) & Orders API.
+- I started studying Paypal API's, especially the server API calls (https://developer.paypal.com/docs/business/checkout/server-side-api-calls/#server-side-api-calls) & Order API.
 After pulling an all-nighter and trying out different code samples, curl commands, I went on to create a simple app on my own from scratch to get a better idea of how everything is fitting together & to understand what the actual process is, how smart buttons work, how to use the response data to make the next request & so on.

 Day 2:

 - I kinda had an idea now of how the PayPal APIs worked but I was still a little scared about getting into the template/framework code.

 - I already sort of knew how Generics, Interfaces, etc worked in general as I've worked with Java previously but I wanted to get a better understanding of how they work in Typescript, so I went ahead & learnt a little more about Typescript to get comfortable enough to read/understand it without getting overwhelmed.
   The official TS docs helped.